MicrosoftDocs/azure-docs/articles/migrate/contoso-migration-refactor-linux-app-service-mysql.md

 [Article 6: Rehost to Azure VMs and SQL Server Availability Groups](contoso-migration-rehost-vm-sql-ag.md) | Shows how Contoso migrates the SmartHotel app.
 They use Site Recovery to migrate the app VMs, and the Database Migration service to migrate the app database to a SQL Server Availability Group. | Available
 [Article 7: Rehost a Linux app to Azure VMs](contoso-migration-rehost-linux-vm.md) | Shows how Contoso migrates their osTicket Linux app to Azure IaaS VMs using Azure Site Recovery.
 [Article 8: Rehost a Linux app to Azure VMs and Azure MySQL Server](contoso-migration-rehost-linux-vm-mysql.md) | Demonstrates how Contoso migrates the osTicket Linux app.
 They use Site Recovery for VM migration, and MySQL Workbench to migrate to an Azure MySQL Server instance. | Available
-Article 9: Refactor an app to an Azure container, and Azure SQL Database | Demonstrates how Contoso migrates the SmartHotel app to an Azure container-based web app, and migrates the app database to Azure SQL Server. | Available
+Article 9: Refactor an app to an Azure Web app and Azure SQL Database | Demonstrates how Contoso migrates the SmartHotel app to an Azure container-based web app, and migrates the app database to Azure SQL Server. | Available
-Article 10: Refactor an app to Azure App Service and Azure MySQL Server | Shows how Contoso migrates the osTicket Linux app to Azure App Service using PHP 7.0 Docker container.
+Article 10: Refactor a Linux app to Azure App Service and Azure MySQL Server | Shows how Contoso migrates the osTicket Linux app to Azure App Service using PHP 7.0 Docker container.
 The code base for the deployment is migrated to GitHub.
-The app database is migrated to Azure MySQL.
+The app database is migrated to Azure MySQL. | This article.

 In this article, Contoso migrates a two-tier Linux Apache MySQL PHP (LAMP) service desk app (osTicket) to Azure.
 If you'd like to use this open-source app, you can download it from [GitHub](https://github.com/osTicket/osTicket).